tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 "not_before" and "not_after" fields represent the validity period of the published ESNI keys.
 Clients MUST NOT use ESNI keys that was covered by an invalid checksum or beyond the published period.
-If none of the ESNI keys values are acceptable, the client should behave as if no ESNIKeys were found.
+If none of the ESNI keys values are acceptable, the client SHOULD behave as if no ESNIKeys were found.

 Servers SHOULD set the Resource Record TTL small enough so that the